wtsi-hpag/Scaff10X/README.md

 	   and you may increase this value to say 5000 or 10000 to improve the length of scaffolds;
 	c.
 The default numbers of -reads and -link are based on 30X read depth.
 	   These values should be increased if the read deapth is higher
 	d.
-To get the best results we suggest an iterative approach, where scaff10x scaffolds (output_scaffolds.fasta) are scaffolded again using scaff10x.
+Alignments with mapping score < score are filtered out to reduce linking errors;
 	e.
-Alignments with mapping score < score are filtered out to reduce linking errors;
+By using the option of "-longread 1", the pipeline performs an aggressive mapping score filtering on small PacBio/ONT contigs.
         f.
-By using the option of "-longread 1", the pipeline performs an aggressive mapping score filtering on small PacBio/ONT contigs.
+File cover.dat can be produced when you use "-plot " option This file provides coverage information both for barcode and sequence coverage
         g.
-The barcode length image file shows length distributions of your working sample It also compares with Human, Hummingbird, fish fAnaTes1 and fish fSimDai1 Human, Hummingbird and fish fAnaTes1 are in good quality, while fSimDai1 is a failed sample;
+The barcode length image file presents length distributions of your working sample It also compares with Human, Hummingbird, fish fAnaTes1 and fish fSimDai1 Human, Hummingbird and fish fAnaTes1 are in good quality, while fSimDai1 is a failed sample.
-        h.
-File cover.dat can be found in the tmp directory after you used "-plot " option This file provides coverage information both for barcode and sequence coverage

 #### Remember: you only need to run scaff10x once (previously we suggested two iterations)